 Many users, including investors, don't have a quantitative perception of the off - grid water and electricity demand.
 Therefore, we specially developed an off - grid calculator and put it on our official website for everyone's reference.

-Users can input a few simple indicators according to their usage scenarios and needs, such as the number of people, the season and weather, the number of meals cooked per day, and the number of showers per day.
+Users can input a few simple indicators according to their usage scenarios and needs, such as the number of people, the season and weather, the number of meals to be cooked per day, and the number of showers per day.
 It will automatically calculate the daily water and electricity consumption and the number of days that the PG5 can support.

 Xiao Ang: Intelligence must serve user value, which is mainly reflected in three aspects: convenience, comfort, and safety.